 In my view, organic practices are clearly a step in the right direction and the label should give the consumer some reassurance.
 It’s not perfect though - just because a substance (a fungicide for example) is ‘naturally occurring’ and therefore allowed under organic rules, it doesn’t necessarily mean that it is better for you or the environment than an artificially created one.
 Copper Sulphate for example, nasty stuff but allowed in organic vineyards, because, well, it's seriously handy and the most organic option available.
 Admittedly, organic regs don’t allow as much of it to be used as in conventional vineyards though.

 Biodynamics?
 I’m generally in favour of this as well.
-Despite the lack of scientific explanation, it clearly does no harm, and there is evidence that suggests that vines and ecosystems seem to benefit from it.
+Despite the lack of scientific explanation for some biodynamic practices, it clearly does no harm, and there is evidence that suggests that vines and ecosystems seem to benefit from it.
 On top of that, if a vigneron is willing to go to these lengths then that is surely an encouraging sign.

 Natural wine?
 Well it is quite hard to argue against an approach to wine making that is not actually defined.
 The obvious problem though is that because the movement more or less spurns sulphites, there are too many producers in this category making faulty wines.
-This was clearly the case when I went to a recent ‘natural’ wine fair – too many of the wines were basically ruined.
+This was clearly the case when I went to a recent ‘natural’ wine fair – too many of the wines were, in my book, basically ruined.

 So, to sum up, it seems to me that the best approach is not actually categorised.
 It would be a combination of organic and perhaps biodynamic practices with the use of non-organic pesticides, herbicides etc when it makes better sense for the environment and vineyard.
 There are plenty of excellent winemakers who follow this approach but as a result they don't qualify for the organic or biodynamic certification.